 The data has been collected and collated in line with the Economic Benchmarking RIN Instructions and Definitions guidance issued by the AER.
 The unmetered account numbers have been obtained from Table 3.4.2.1 (DOPCN0105) and added on to the total number of customers for each year (DOPCN02).
-They have then been prorated across the feeder classes (DOPCN0202, DOPCN0203 and DOPCN0204).
+They have then been allocated on a pro-rata basis across the feeder classes (DOPCN0202, DOPCN0203 and DOPCN0204).